josephsdavid/MYO-Transfer-Capstone/src/Readme.md

 	* results of various tunings and slurm output her
 * history
 	* history objects and cleaned up slurm output, as well as history plots (please)
+* old
+	* old stuff, useful as a reference

 The files in this directory are as follows:
 * att_tuner.py